leddhedd/BreakNeck/README.md

 The claims about bowden in general and easy to verify, and 24/7 printing has several videos, as well as MirageC on their efforts to reduce issue6 and VFA artifacting on their prints, with many commenters, and MrageC himself showing how clean a bowden machine can print when looking at this isolated artifact in testing so far, the breakneck extruder mount seems to be producing a similar effect to the bowden tube, but keeping PA values much more in check than a full bowden system, allowing for more potential quality and less limitations on high-speed printing.

+After Breakneck was tested thoroughly for a few months by various wonderful community members, it was decided to up the scope and try to provide the benefits of the above, whilst also providing a ground up toolhead ecosystem that would allow tinkers and builders to easily modify and integrate their hotends,,extruders, and cooling solutions into a hyper-rigid, totally modular, and above all, lightweight and performant toolhead that shed the constraints of older toolheads.

+**ARMPITHEIGHT** will debut on the armchair engineering github organisation, and will superceed Breakneck.

 ## Currently Supported Hardware:
 strikethrough is incomplete but planned